MatteoGuadrini/vmam/README.md

 You can start creating a default file by typing: `vmam config --new`

-This will create a standard configuration file under `/etc/vmam/vmam.conf` on Unix and `C:\vmam\vmam.conf` on Windows.
+This will create a standard configuration file under `/etc/vmam/vmam.conf`.

 Now it will be enough, edit and customize the configuration file following the documentation as guidelines.
 Once done, type `vmam config --get-cmd`